-The volitan lionfish is also known as the common lionfish or butterfly cod.
-It prefers to spend most of its time in the open.
-It is quite long-lived and grows large (up to 15 inches), so it should have a large tank.
-This fish will consume small fish and shrimp (whatever it can fit in its mouth), so its tankmates should be on the larger size.
+The volitan lionfish is also known as the common lionfish.
+It prefers to spend most of its time swimming in the open.
+It is quite long-lived and grows large (up to 15 inches), so it should have a large aquarium.
+This fish will consume small fish and shrimp (whatever it can fit in its mouth), so its tankmates should be a larger size than it is.

 Blue Tang (Palette Surgeonfish)

-Commonly recognized as the fish "Dory" in the movie, "Finding Nemo," the blue tang (Paracanthurus hepatus) is not overly aggressive towards other tank mates but may become boisterous in the community.
-Juveniles can be kept together in groups, but adults will fight unless ample shelter and swimming room are provided.
+Commonly recognized as the fish "Dory" in the movie "Finding Nemo," the blue tang is not overly aggressive towards other tank mates but may become boisterous in the community.
+Juveniles can be kept together in groups, but adults will fight unless ample shelter and a swimming room are provided.
 This species is prone to contracting the fish disease, ich, and is susceptible to head and lateral line erosion like most surgeonfish are.

-Unlike most tangs or... surgeonfish that require a steady diet of algae, the Pacific blue tang should also be fed meaty fares to satisfy its zooplankton dietary needs.
-Finely chopped fresh or frozen shrimp, mysid shrimp, brine shrimp, and preparations for herbivores are suitable foods, as well as nori (dried seaweed) is accepted.Continue to 21 of 29 below.
+Unlike most tangs or surgeonfish that require a steady diet of algae, the Pacific blue tang should also be fed meaty fares to satisfy its zooplankton dietary needs.
+Finely chopped fresh or frozen shrimp, mysid shrimp, and brine shrimp are acceptable, as well as preparations for herbivores, such as nori (dried seaweed).

 Yellow Tang (Yellow Surgeonfish)

-The yellow tang (Zebrasoma flavescens) is one of the most popular fish for a saltwater aquarium.
+The yellow tang is one of the most popular fish for a saltwater aquarium.
 In general, this fish gets along well with other fish in an aquarium, but it can be aggressive towards other yellow tangs and surgeonfish if they are not introduced into the aquarium at the same time.
-If your tank size will allow you to include several of these fish, you will be entertained by their lazy "follow the leader" patterns in and through your tank's rock structures.Continue to 22 of 29 below.
+If your tank size allows you to include several of these fish, you will be entertained by their lazy "follow the leader" patterns in and through your tank's rock structures.Continue to 21 of 28 below.

 Naso Tang (Orangespine Unicornfish)